-Super Arterial Streets are designed to accommodate four- to six-lane divided (median island separation) roadways with a primary purpose of moving multiple modes of travel traffic to and from major traffic generators and among sub-regions.
+Super Arterial streets are designed to accommodate four- to six-lane divided (median island separation) roadways with a primary purpose of moving multiple modes of travel traffic to and from major traffic generators and among sub-regions.
 A select number of motor vehicle access points to adjacent properties or local streets between the major street intersections may be approved by the City.
 Access points will be limited to right-turn entrance and exit vehicular movements, as well as select left-turn partial openings in medians from the Super Arterials to surrounding properties or neighborhoods, limited to one location per half-mile.
 No left turns are allowed out of local streets or properties.

-The proposed project includes the identification and adoption of OPLs for the South Temperance Avenue street segment located between East Jensen Avenue and the on- and off-ramps of Highway 180 for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.
+The proposed project includes the identification and adoption of OPLs for the North Temperance Avenue street segment located between State Route 180 and East Clinton Avenue for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.